Undergraduate Course: Documenting Britain: The Documentary Film and British Society, 1896-c.1982 (ECSH10105)

 On completion of this course, the student will be able to:

-- demonstrate, by way of participation in seminars and other discussion forums, and written course work, a detailed knowledge of the development of documentary film and its place in British culture, society, and politics;
+- demonstrate a detailed knowledge of the development of documentary film and its place in British culture, society, and politics;

-- demonstrate, by way of participation in seminars and other discussion forums, and written course work, an ability to read, analyse and reflect critically upon scholarship relating to documentary film, its practitioners, and its audience in twentieth-century Britain;
+- read, analyse and reflect critically upon scholarship relating to documentary film, its practitioners, and its audience in twentieth-century Britain;

-- demonstrate, by way of participation in seminars and other discussion forums, and written course work, an ability to understand, evaluate and utilise a variety of primary source material, both filmic and manuscript, relating to documentary film;
+- understand, evaluate and utilise a variety of primary source material, both filmic and manuscript, relating to documentary film;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.